Adriamycin, Novaplus DOXOrubicin HCl, PremierPro Rx DOXOrubicin HCl

 - Some foods and medicines can affect how doxorubicin works.
 Tell your doctor if you are also using any of the following:

 - St John's wort

 - Cyclophosphamide, paclitaxel, , trastuzumab

 Warnings While Using This Medicine

-- If you plan to have children, talk with your doctor before using this medicine.
-Some women using this medicine have become infertile (unable to have children).
+- This medicine could cause infertility.
+Talk with your doctor before using this medicine if you plan to have children.
 This medicine may also cause premature menopause.